larpchronicles/rules/chronicles-rulebook.md

 By default, all weapons use the Normal damage type.
 However, _Aura_ abilities may grant characters or specific items the ability to utilize other damage types.

-Items that have an aura property _must_ swing for that damage type, unless superceded by another explicitly-stated effect (such as a character with a Monstrous Aura ability).
+Items that have an aura property _must_ swing for that damage type, unless superseded by another explicitly-stated effect (such as a character with an Aura ability).

 #### Carriers
 Carriers impart the named effect to the target is the weapon blow successfully reduces the target's current body points.